Introduction

 The “3-Tower Bridge” actually has 4-towers

-Nakhonlampang’s explanation (Posts of 12/11/2007 10:12 pm and 12/11/2007 10:16 pm) may be somewhat confusing per Google’s translation.
+Nakhonlampang’s explanation (Posts of 12/11/2007 10:12 pm and 12/11/2007 10:16 pm) may be somewhat confusing per Chrome’s translation.
 Paraphrasing that translation: the structure, two cantilever deck trusses connected with a plate girder, and a simple deck truss extension at the north end, was originally designed to handle 10.5 ton axle loadings and was erected in 1915 with three supporting towers.
-Viewed from the east (with the mountain as a backdrop as in the drone video), schematically the bridge looked like this:6
+Viewed from the east (with the mountain as a backdrop as in the drone video), schematically the bridge looked like this:4

 The cantilevered deck spans, 1 and 3, are mirror images, with lengths ab and de four meters longer than lengths bc and de (respectively).
 Spans 1 and 3 are firmly anchored at points a and f to counteract potential concentrated loading between Points b and e.
-At point a, steel members are embedded in the concrete abutment (see mirage_II’s photo).
+At point a, steel members are embedded in the concrete abutment.
 At point f, the tower would have been designed to handle both the gravity loading of a train and the uplift from a concentrated loading between Points b and e (no photo was found detailing the connections between Truss def, Point f tower, and the foundation for the tower).

-To allow the bridge to handle an increased specification of 15 ton axle loadings, a fourth tower was added in 1967 (as shown in red below at cd), along with considerable supplemental bracing to the original structure, plus the simple deck truss fg was replaced by a welded plate girder (in blue):7
+To allow the bridge to handle an increased specification of 15 ton axle loadings, a fourth tower was added in 1967 (as shown in red below at cd), along with considerable supplemental bracing to the original structure, plus the simple deck truss fg was replaced by a welded plate girder (in blue):5

 Hence, the so-called “3-tower” bridge now has four towers.

 Some simple assemblies were shop fabricated and transported to site.
 For example, the horizontal members and cross-bracing of the new tower, at cd, appear to have been welded which would have been a shop function.
-The members were then transported to site and bolted in place:9
+The members were then transported to site and bolted in place:7

 Other views possibly of interest: